GoobyCorp/fspd/README.md

 ### fspd - File Service Protocol Daemon

-A script used to host a FSP server primarily for Swiss on the GameCube
+A script used to host an FSP server primarily for Swiss on the Nintendo GameCube or Wii(U)

 Usage is as follows:
 ```